rikedyp/documentation/language-reference-guide/docs/system-functions/nmove.md

 ## ProgressCallback Option

 The `ProgressCallback` option is described in the [programming reference guide](../../../programming-reference-guide/native-files#progress-callbacks).
-The details specific to `⎕NMOVE` are listed below.
+The details specific to `⎕NMOVE` are as follows:

-* The first element of the right argument to the callback function is the character vector `⎕NMOVE`.
+* The first element of the right argument to the callback function is the character vector `'⎕NMOVE'`.

 ## Note